 Serbian Nationalists Try To Disrupt Kosovo Culture Festival In Belgrade

-BELGRADE -- Serbian riot police have prevented several hundred far-right protested from disrupting the opening of an annual festival in central Belgrade that promotes Kosovo Albanian culture and interethnic tolerance.
+BELGRADE -- Serbian riot police have prevented several hundred far-right protested from disrupting the opening of an annual festival in central Belgrade that promotes Kosovo Albanian culture and ethnic tolerance.

 Editors' Picks